cmitsakis/workerpool-go/README.md

 ## Contributing

-Bug reports, bug fixes, and ideas to improve the API, are welcome.
+Bug reports, bug fixes, and ideas to improve the API or the auto-scaling behavior, are welcome.

 ## License